brbuxton/claimlicenses/README.md

 ## Installation
 Clone this repository to your local machine.<br>
 Ensure Python 3.x is installed on your system.<br>
-Install the requests library if not already installed:<br>
+Install the requests library if not already installed:
 <code>
     sh
     pip install requests